-Fiscal Rules and the Selection of Politicians: Evidence from Italian Municipalities
+Fiscal Rules and the selection of politicians: theory and evidence from Italy

 Keywords: fiscal rules, selection of politicians, deficit, difference-in-discontinuity

 Suggested Citation: Suggested Citation